garrandall/popular-music-data/tracks/postcard-from-paris-the-band-perry.md

 Just when I thought things were alright,
 My eyes play tricks on my mind, yeah.
-Will I ever be satisfied cause all I ever seem to find is a...
+Will I ever be satisfied cause all I ever seem to find is a

 Postcard from Paris, when I need the real thing.
 It's like finding out your diamond is from an old promise ring.